Ghost Wanted: Other appearances

 The animated short was shown on TBS from 1987 to 1992 as a segment of the Tom & Jerry Halloween Special.

 The young ghost has also made appearances as an enemy in numerous video games.
 His appearances include The Bugs Bunny Crazy Castle series for NES and Game Boy as well as the NES game Bugs Bunny's Birthday Blowout.

 Releases

 This film is included on The Golden Age of Looney Tunes (Vol. 4) LaserDisc release.

+The cartoon was released on the Looney Tunes Collector's Choice: Volume 2 Blu-ray Disc set as a restored transfer from the original camera negative.